 1. Consider using a database management application

 Database management tools or applications make managing your data that much easier.
-With a database management application, you can instantly create, update, and send queries to your database.
+With database management applications, you can instantly create, update, and send queries to your database.

 Check out some of our favorite database management platforms below:

-MySQL is a high-speed data productivity tool with advanced features that make data management a breeze.
+MySQL is one of the best data management tools with advanced features that make managing your data a breeze.
 Its user-friendly interface and features make it easy for anyone without a programming background to use the tool and edit data.

 Whether you are an enterprise with a large amount of data or a small to medium-sized business (SMB), MySQL has the capabilities to help you organize your data.